zyrouge/beize/docs/Statements/while.md

 # While Statement

-While statements allows repeating a set of code until the condition goes falsey. `break` and `continue` statement can be used inside a loop.
+While statement allows repeating a set of code until the condition goes falsey. `break` and `continue` statement can be used inside a `while` loop.

 ```title="Syntax"
 while (condition) {